-Symbols are everywhere; you use them to drive, to know if you can recycle something, to see if food is vegetarian, the list is endless.
-However, something that is a little less known is spiritual symbols.
+Symbols are everywhere.
+You use them to drive, to know if something is recyclable, if food is vegetarian, the list is endless.
+However, something a little less known is spiritual symbols.
 You may see them without even knowing what they are called and what their meanings are.
 In this article, we will give you a brief insight into spiritual symbols and their history.

-Symbols, in general, pre-date any written language that humans know of, with some of the earlier symbols found, are possibly 40,000 years old!
+Symbols, in general, pre-date any written language that humans know of.
+Some of the earlier symbols found are possibly 40,000 years old!
 However, those carvings and paintings were mainly a form of communication between people and tribes instead of specifically spiritual.
-The problem that we encounter when we are looking at some of the markings made that long ago is that we actually have few ideas about what they mean.
+The problem with the markings made that long ago is that we actually have few ideas about what they mean.

 To understand the complete history of symbols as we know them today, it is necessary to see where the word came from in the first place.

 The word symbol is a late Middle English word that only appeared after the Norman conquest in 1066, with the merge of Indo-European, Germanic, and Anglic languages into English as we know it today.
 The actual merger words are slightly different depending on where you look, but the two common ways that I have seen it are:

 - Sun (Greek for with) + Ballein (Greek for to throw) = Sumbolon (Greek for mark/token) – Changing to symbolum (Greek as the mark for a Christian)